-It’s important you don’t have your Facebook Pixel duplicated on your website and firing more than once for individual events.
-So if you have your Facebook pixel hardcoded on your site, you’ll want to remove it.
+It’s important you don’t have your Facebook Pixel duplicated on your website and firing more than once for individual server events.

-If you set your Facebook Pixel in your general Online Stores preferences, you’ll want to remove it there as well and instead click the new “set up Pxxel” button underneath it that appears after setting up the Facebook Sales Channel app.
+If you set your Facebook Pixel in your general Online Stores preferences, you’ll want to remove it there as well and instead click the new “set up Pixel” button underneath it that appears after setting up the Facebook Sales Channel app.

 Go to your site, click the Facebook pixel helper extension, and it will diagnose whether there are any issues with your Facebook Pixel implementation.

 Just enter your Pixel ID in the “test this payload” box and click the “send to test events” button.

 If you’re not using Shopify, Facebook has a number of partner integrations with various platforms you can use.
 In Ads Manager, go to your Events Manager and click settings.
 When you scroll down, you’ll see information about Facebook Conversions API.

 Facebook has partner integrations with:

 If you want to set up Conversions API through one of these platforms, Facebook has an automatic set up process for each one.
 Just click the platform you want and follow the prompts.